A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: A probabilistic construction of the fundamental solution for the evolution equation on

 When $k\in\R_-^*\setminus\{-1\}$, setting $\beta=\frac{1-k}{1+k}$, we may again define a function $p$ as in~\eqref{eq:walsh1}.
 It is easy to check that this function solves \eqref{eq:fund-lap-SBM}-\eqref{eq:fund-lim-SBM}, so that

 is a solution to the Cauchy problem~\eqref{eq_cauchy}.
 Consequently, $p(t,x,y)$ is a fundamental solution to \eqref{eq_cauchy} also in the case $k\in \R_-^* \setminus \{-1\}$.
 Note that $\beta$~is not in $(-1,1)$, so that $p(t,x,y)\,dy$ is only a signed measure, and~\eqref{eq:SBM} does not define a SBM (see e.g.~\cite{legall}).
+Stochastic Differential equations of the type

-However, we can still define a function~$p(t,x,y)$ by \eqref{eq:walsh1} or \eqref{eq:walsh2}, to which we can associate a pseudo SBM, as we describe below.
+with $\beta\notin (-1,1)$ have been addressed for example in \cite{kopytko}.
+But this latter work does not allow to take~$\sigma\equiv 1$, $\beta\notin (-1,1)$ and to get a weak solution to \eqref{eq:port} (indeed to touch $\beta\notin (-1,1)$ the coefficient~$\sigma$ has to be different from $1$).
+However, we can still define a function~$p(t,x,y)$ by \eqref{eq:walsh1} or~\eqref{eq:walsh2}, to which we can associate a pseudo SBM, as we describe below.

 By {\it pseudo-random variable}, we mean a measurable function defined on a space (so-called pseudo-probability space) endowed with a signed measure with a total mass equal to 1.
 We observe that in the case $k\in\R_-^*\setminus\{-1\}$, the signed asymmetric heat-type kernel $p(t,x,y)$ defined in~\eqref{eq:walsh2} is no longer positive everywhere, however it integrates to 1 w.r.t. $dy$.
 In view of $\eqref{eq:walsh2}$, this is clearly the case when $x=0$.
 When $x>0$, we have